pivotal/docs-tap/install-general.md

     services                            Discover Service Types and manage Service Instances (ALPHA)                    v0.1.1   installed
     ```

-    Ensure that you have the `package`, `secret`, `accelerator`, `services`, and `apps` plugins.
+    Ensure that you have the `package`, `secret`, `accelerator`, `services`, and `apps` plug-ins.
-    You need these plugins to install and interact with the Tanzu Application Platform.
+    You need these plug-ins to install and interact with the Tanzu Application Platform.

     Tanzu Application Platform beta requires cluster-admin privileges.
-    Running commands associated with the additional plugins can have unintended side-effects.
+    Running commands associated with the additional plug-ins can have unintended side-effects.
     VMware recommends against running `cluster`, `kubernetes-release`, `login`, `management-cluster`,
     and `pinniped-auth` commands.